jdhitsolutions/PSReleaseTools/README.md

 You can select multiple names.
 If you select only Window, then there is a dynamic parameter called `-Format` where you can select ZIP or MSI.
 And the command supports `-WhatIf`.

 I also realized you might run `Get-PSReleaseAsset`, perhaps to examine details before downloading.
 Since you have those objects, why not be able to pipe them to the save command?

 ![pipelinesave.png](/images/pipelinesave.png)

 The current version of this module uses regular expression named captures to pull out the file name and corresponding SHA256 hashes.
 The save command then calls `Get-FileHash` to get the current hash and compares them.

+## Preview Builds

+Starting in v0.8.0, command modules have a `-Preview` parameter which will get the latest preview build.
+Otherwise, the commands will use the latest stable release.

 ## PowerShell Gallery